-The filigree craft was advanced to its highest perfection by the Greeks and Etruscans from the 6th to 3rd centuries BC, both in design and form and at some point of time, cross cultural influence led to the craft reaching the shores of the Indian Sub-Continent.
-The earliest evidence of filigree ornaments in India are in Andhra Pradesh are the round filigree ear pendants in gold datable to early Kakatiyan / Chalukyan period i.e. 10th to 11th Century AD and small round flat gold discs, with gold filigree work on the rim datable to the 17th Century, Vijaynagara period in the Andhra Pradesh State Museum.
-Some of the famous centers of the silver filigree works in India are Cuttack in Orissa, Karimnagar in Andhra Pradesh, Srinagar in Kashmir, Tiruchirappalli in Tamil Nadu, Agartala in Tripura, Kotah in Rajasthan and Thiruvananthapuram in Kerala.
+The filigree craft was advanced to its highest perfection by the Greeks and Etruscans from the 6th to 3rd centuries BC, both in design and form and at some point in time, cross-cultural influence led to the craft reaching the shores of the Indian Sub-Continent.
+The earliest evidence of filigree ornaments in India are in Andhra Pradesh are the round filigree ear pendants in gold datable to the early Kakatiyan / Chalukyan period i.e. 10th to 11th Century AD and small round flat gold discs, with gold filigree work on the rim datable to the 17th Century, Vijaynagara period in the Andhra Pradesh State Museum.
+Some of the famous centers of the silver filigree work in India are Cuttack in Orissa, Karimnagar in Andhra Pradesh, Srinagar in Kashmir, Tiruchirappalli in Tamil Nadu, Agartala in Tripura, Kotah in Rajasthan and Thiruvananthapuram in Kerala.

 Silver filigree is a style, which may be of two types, ornamental and decorative.
 Fine pliable threads of metal are curled, twisted and plaited, then united at their points of contact with each other, by means of gold or silver soldering with the help of a blowpipe to make the desired object.
-Techniques such as nipping, plaiting, jointing, piling, filling, and knitting are used in making of filigree jewel.
+Techniques such as nipping, plaiting, jointing, piling, filling, and knitting are used in making filigree jewellery.